Thev2Andy/PowerLog/README.md

 # PowerLog

-PowerLog is a logging library made in C#, designed to make logging easy, with only one function call.
+PowerLog is a lightweight logging library made in C#, designed to make logging easy, with only one function call.

 # Features
 * Logging with only one function.
 You can read more in the [docs](docs.com).